MartinDeanMoriarty/ComfyUI-DeanLogic/README.md

 # ComfyUI-DeanLogic
-Switch image input or output path with boolean conditions
+Nodes to switch image input or output path with boolean conditions

 ![Nodes](dlnodes.png)